stefanpems/stefanpems.github.io/_posts/2022-06-18-Security monitoring Managed HSM with Sentinel.md

 The "Replace All" text editing action shown in the figure above must be repeated for each of the 4 Analytic Rules included in the solution.

+Note: you may want to create a copy of your Analytic Rules for MHSM instead of directly modifying the original ones available for Azure Key Vault.
+This is required, for example, if you need to monitor both MHSMs and Key Vaults.
+Moreover please also consider that some detection logic included in these 4 Analytic Roles is specifically written for Key Vaults; as an example, this is true for the logic related to the management of "secrets".
+You may want to modify the KQL queries to remove code which is not relevant for MSHMs.
+{: .notice}

 The following figure shows all the 4 Analytic Rules in the status "Enabled".

 ![enabled-rules](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-06-18-Security%20monitoring%20Managed%20HSM%20with%20Sentinel/enabled-rules.png)